IT’S A BEST BUY BECAUSE:

 The Lexus ES is one of the most comfortable luxury sedans around, and it delivers upscale trimmings and available features at prices that significantly undercut its rivals.

-Some drivers find the touchpad infotainment interface to be finicky, and the rear seat backs don’t fold, which compromises cargo-carrying versatility.
+The rear seat backs don’t fold, which compromises cargo-carrying versatility.

 In both fuel efficiency and sticker price, the ES 300h is the most economical hybrid of the few available in the premium midsize-car class.

 The ES is Lexus’s “mainstream” midsize sedan, and it was redesigned on a new, slightly larger platform for 2019.
 The ES 350 model is powered by a 3.5-liter V6 that makes 302 horsepower; the ES 250 comes with all-wheel drive and a 203-hp 2.5-liter 4-cylinder.
 Both the ES 250 and ES 350 use an 8-speed automatic transmission.
 The ES 300h hybrid has a 2.5-liter 4-cylinder/electric powertrain that makes a total of 215 horsepower and comes exclusively with a continuously variable transmission (CVT).
 All of the above models are available in F Sport trim, with sporty interior/exterior styling touches.